The vast majority of employees working in Ireland pay tax on their earnings.

 (No surprises there!)

-But what do the government actually do with the tax contributions received from the workforce?
+But what does the government actually do with the tax contributions received from the workforce?

 In this guide, we take a closer look at exactly how much tax you pay and where that money is spent.